Distinction of the Steinberg representation and the dual group of a symmetric space

-In the rest of the section we assume that both $G$ and $H$ are split over $\s$.
+In the rest of this section we assume that both $G$ and $H$ are split over $\s$.
 Let $0$ be the hyper special vertex of $\B$ that correspond to $G(\s)$.
 Let $\A$ be the $\sigma$ stable apartment of minimal rank that contains $0$.
+The $H\cap G(\s)$ orbits of chambers that contain $0$ correspond to Borel orbits on $G(k)/H(k)$ (see Section 6 of \cite{my}).
+The group $H$ is split over $\s$ so all Borel orbits on $G/H$ are defined over $k$.
+This implies that there is a $\sigma$ stable chamber $\C\subset \A$ that contains $0$.